 ● What is ESG Reporting

-Although the term sustainability has been around for about 30 years, it is only recently that it has received more focus following the discovery that other methods of addressing global concerns were not working.
+Although the term sustainability has been around for about 30 years, it is only recently that it has received more focus following the discovery that other methods of addressing global concerns were not working (find your ESG consultant here).
 For example, some companies did voluntary corporate social responsibility reporting often engaged in greenwashing, which misled the stakeholders.

 ● How Exactly Does Sustainability Reporting Work?

 ESG sustainability reporting is a strategic process that a company follows to ensure it identifies key risks and opportunities associated with its operations.
 It starts with a review of a company’s operations to identify major risks and opportunities for the company.
 For example, risks associated with manufacturing firms might include waste generation, emissions, and poor working conditions.
 The reporting process also allows you to identify opportunities, such as increasing productivity, cutting down the cost of production, and improving the quality of product.
 Then, you follow these steps: